 Then there are the “red, frowny-face folks.”
-Those are the guys who don't like you.
+These are the guys who don't like you.
 They don't agree with your agenda; they would like to see you lose, but, then again, you're not at the top of their priority list, so they are not going to actively fight you.
 Then there are the “purple screaming face folks.”
 Those are the guys who are so mad at you, that they're going to actively oppose you.
-In a military contest, these are your enemies--they may be insurgents; they may be terrorists; they may be a foreign army.
-These are the guys that if you're going to win a war, or some sort of political power contest, these are the folks that you have to defeat.
+In a military contest, these are your enemies—they may be insurgents; they may be terrorists; they may be a foreign army.
+These are the guys that, if you're going to win a war or some sort of political power contest, you are going to have to defeat.

 As you look at your strategies for defeating these folks, the key question that you need to ask is, “what is the backlash coefficient?”

 So take the example of the early phases of our wars in Iraq and Afghanistan.
 Donald Rumsfeld, then our Secretary of Defense, thought that the backlash coefficient way less than one.
-So he argued that if we went after those three “purple screaming face folks,” –Saddam himself, his close family, and the insurgents-- and defeated them by either capturing them or killing them, that we would only anger other folks in the population enough to become active enemies at a rate of one out of three.
+So he argued that if we went after the “purple screaming face folks” (Saddam himself, his close family, and Key members of his regime) and defeated them by either capturing them or killing them, that we would only anger a few other folks in the population enough for them to become active enemies (maybe at a rate of one out of three).
 So in this example, you take out three guys and you only create one new enemy.
 That's the formula for a war that you can win.

-The alternative view, and the view of a lot of folks who were opponents of the wars, said, “hey, wait a second!
-Folks are not going to like the fact that we’re coming in and invading their country.
+The alternative view, and the view of a lot of folks who were opponents of the wars, was that people are not going to like the fact that we’re coming in and invading their country.
 So the backlash coefficient is going to be WAY greater than one.”

 So in this example, with the backlash coefficient being two, you have again the three screaming face folks--the insurgents that you want to get rid of--and you go and you take those guys out, but you do so in a way that creates six new enemies.
 That's the kind of war that you are going to lose!

-I had a student who was-- at least reported she was-- reasonably high up in the planning for either Iraq or Afghanistan (I forget which one), but she was telling me that they actually came to the conclusion that the backlash coefficient was 20 to 1!
-That obviously explained why, certainly in the earlier stages of those wars, things were going really, very badly.
+I had a student who was—at least reported she was—reasonably high up in the planning for either Iraq or Afghanistan (I forget which one), but she was telling me that they actually came to the conclusion that the backlash coefficient was 20 to 1!
+That obviously explained why, certainly in the earlier stages of those wars, things were going really, really badly.

 So the key is to figure out a strategy that minimizes the backlash coefficient.
 One option is not to try to take out your enemies with force at all, but to try to lure them to your side with incentives of various kinds—using carrots and not sticks.
 In the diagram, the blue circles are hugs, maybe.
 There are a whole range of strategies that are more in the realm of bribes than threats.